w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 # TraceState field

+The `tracestate` HTTP header field conveys information about request position in multiple distributed tracing graphs.

 ## Header name

 In order to increase interoperability across multiple protocols and encourage successful integration by default it is recommended to keep the header name lower case.
 Header name is a single word without any delimiters like hyphen (`-`).